neillrobson/neillrobson.github.io/src/drafts/fluid-css.md

 ## Giscus

-This blog used to run the Disqus comment system.
+This blog previously used the Disqus comment system.
 While I personally had no issues with Disqus
-(and I had less than ten comments in the blog at the time of migration!), I was made aware of some [data privacy concerns](https://www.logora.com/blog-posts/data-privacy-concerns-disqus) with the company.
+(and the blog had under ten comments at the time of migration!), I was made aware of some [data privacy concerns](https://www.logora.com/blog-posts/data-privacy-concerns-disqus) with the company.

 Even for a site as innocuous as my own,
 I didn't want contributors to feel uncomfortable with where their data may be stored (or sold to).
-Since my site is maintained on GitHub and deployed with GitHub Pages, keeping the comments on GitHub seemed to be a natural choice.
+Since my site is maintained on GitHub and deployed with GitHub Pages, keeping the comments on GitHub was a natural choice.

 The biggest downside is the need for contributors to have a GitHub account---perhaps a deterrent for non-technical readers.